UBC-MDS/DSCI-532_2025_30_road-accident-dashboard/README.md

 - **Group By Options** – Aggregate data based on:
   - Accident Severity
   - Time of Accident
-  - Settlement Type (Urban, Rural, etc.)
+  - Settlement Type (Urban, Rural)
-  - Season (Winter, Spring, Summer, Fall)
+  - Season (Winter, Spring, Summer, Autumn)

 - **Filter Options** – Select one or more:
   - Settlement Type